Attachment and Biobehavioral Catch-up (ABC)

 Population:

-• Status — Participants were parents that were referred by agencies working with child protective services.
+- Status — Participants were parents with children who were referred by agencies working with child protective services.

 Location/Institution: Large mid-Atlantic city

 The purpose of the study was to examine the efficacy of Attachment and Biobehavioral Catch-up (ABC).
-Participants were randomly assigned to receive either the ABC intervention or a control intervention.
+Participants were randomly assigned to receive either the ABC intervention or a control intervention that received the Developmental Education for Families (DEF) program.
 Measures utilized include the Strange Situation.
 Results indicate that children in the ABC intervention group showed significantly lower rates of disorganized attachment (32%) and higher rates of secure attachment (52%) relative to the control intervention (57% and 33%, respectively).
-Limitations include the use of the Strange Situation exercise outside of the age groups for which it has been validated, did not examine possible effects of the comparison intervention, and length of follow-up.
+Limitations include the use of the Strange Situation exercise outside of the age groups for which it has been validated, lack of examination of the possible effects of the comparison intervention, lack of access to child protective services records, and length of follow-up.

 Length of controlled postintervention follow-up: 1 month.